dlt-hub/dlt/experiments/pipeline/examples/general_usage.md

 ## pipeline working directory and state
-the working directory of the pipeline will be **OS temporary folder/pipeline name**

 Another fundamental concept is the pipeline working directory.
 This directory keeps the following information:
 1. the extracted data and the load packages with jobs created by normalize
 2. the current schemas with all the recent updates
 3. the pipeline and source state files.

+the working directory of the pipeline may be set by the user and the default is explained in **default and explicitly configured pipelines** above.

 **Pipeline working directory should be preserved between the runs - if possible**